Stortyskarna: History

 SRJ 28 in Uppsala in 2004.

 At this time Västergötland-Göteborgs Järnvägar (VGJ) were in need of more locomotives on its large network in Västergötland.
 SRJ 28 was leased to VGJ in 1947-1948; after returning to SRJ it was overhauled and equipped with roller bearings in the tender bogies.
 SRJ 27 was leased to the Swedish State Railways (SJ) in 1952-1955 for use on the now nationalized VGJ network.
 While in Västergötland it received a six-wheeled tender from an SJ locomotive, B2p number 3105, and this tender was also used on SRJ until number 27 was scrapped in 1962.

 Transporter wagons were introduced in freight trains from Uppsala to Norrtälje and Hallstavik in 1955, enabling direct transports to the normal-gauge network.
 This caused a large increase in freight traffic via Uppsala, and SRJ 27-29 were generally used in these trains.
 Smaller steam locomotives hauling trains with transporter wagons were prone to get stuck at a gradient near Faringe.
 Diesel locomotives were however introduced during the 1950s, and steam locomotives were hardly ever seen on the Uppsala-Rimbo line after 1958, but SRJ 28 was used on the line to Hallstavik until the autumn of 1960.
 That locomotive was then preserved in Faringe before being transferred to the Swedish Railway Museum in 1970.
 It was returned to Faringe in 1987 on loan to the heritage railway Upsala-Lenna Jernväg.
 The other two locomotives were scrapped in 1962.

 Preservation

 SRJ 28 Is being restored at Upsala-Lenna Jernväg, although the date when it will be finished is not clear, It has been delayed by at least 2 years so far.
-As SRJ 27 and SRJ 29 are both scrapped It is not possible to restore them.
+As SRJ 27 and SRJ 29 were both scrapped.